borchy/Socket-server-wiki/README.markdown

 * if the page exists, the server will load the edit page form, filled with the contents of the page
 * upon submiting the form, you will be redirected to the new page
 * if the page doesn't exist, you will be redirected to the create page form
+* every other action will result in loading the error page

 ## Formatting:
 For now the only available formatting is the carriage return.